-- 5.34 The general manager, mayor or a conduct reviewer may, at any time, refer a code of conduct complaint to an external agency or body such as, but not limited to, the Office, the Independent Commission Against Corruption, the NSW Ombudsman or the police for its consideration, where they consider such a referral is warranted. - 5.35 Where the general manager, mayor or conduct reviewer refers a complaint to an external agency or body under clause 5.34, they must notify the complainant of the referral in writing where it is appropriate for them to do so. - 5.36 Referral of a matter to an external agency or body shall finalise consideration of the matter under the code of conduct unless the council is subsequently advised otherwise by the referral agency or body.
+- 5.35 The general manager, mayor or a conduct reviewer may, at any time, refer a code of conduct complaint to an external agency for its consideration, where they consider such a referral is warranted. - 5.36 The general manager, mayor or a conduct reviewer must report to the ICAC any matter that they suspect on reasonable grounds concerns or may concern corrupt conduct. - 5.37 Where the general manager, mayor or conduct reviewer refers a complaint to an external agency under clause 5.35, they must notify the complainant of the referral in writing unless they form the view, on the advice of the relevant agency, that it would not be appropriate for them to do so.

+5.38 Referral of a matter to an external agency shall finalise consideration of the matter under these procedures unless the council is subsequently advised otherwise by the referral agency.